Events in the Makarska Riviera

 Events in June

-The WTA Makarska Open (3rd to 9th June 2024) is a replacement for the ladies’ tennis tournament that used to take place in Bol on the island of Brac.
-A 125-level event, players in the top 200 in the rankings usually take part.
-Last year’s winner was Mayar Sherif of Egypt who reached 31 in the world rankings following her win at the tournament.
+The WTA Makarska Open (early June) is a replacement for the ladies’ tennis tournament that used to take place in Bol on the island of Brac.
+A 125-level event, players in the top 200 in the tennis rankings usually take part.
+Last year’s winner was 19 year-old Sara Bejlek of Czechia.

-Makarska Summer (Makarsko ljeto) takes place each year, running from mid-June to early September.
+Makarska Summer (Makarsko ljeto) takes place each year from mid-June to early September.
 It includes several great events – music and theatre performances (traditional and modern), exhibitions and many more.
 Keep an eye out locally for news for upcoming events!

 Events in July